kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

    `scheduler_pending_entities{type="podgroup", queue="gated"}` metric is incremented.
 8. Create a Pod `test-pod-2` pointing to the same pod group.
 9. Both pods are scheduled successfully in the same cycle (Gang Scheduling works).
-10. Downgrade API Server and Scheduler to v1.36 with feature gates disabled.
+10. Downgrade API Server and Scheduler to v1.36 with feature gates (`GenericWorkload` and `GangScheduling` defined in that release) disabled.
 11. Create `test-pod-3` pointing to `gang-test-B`.
 Note: We use a pod group created in step 5 because creating new PodGroup objects is disabled.
 12. The pod is scheduled immediately (PodGroup logic is ignored because the schedulingGroup field is dropped by